ec-europa/europa-component-library/src/website/src/pages/ec/components/list/docs/usage.md

 ## Do's

-- make sure the items are placed in hierarchical orderso that the relation, rank or order is obvious to the user
+- make sure the items are placed in hierarchical order so that the relation, rank or order is obvious to the user
 - indicate the external links, if linking to any pages external to the European Commission
 - for easy to read purpose, try to use labels that are relatively consistent in characters & width